StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

     |  [account_id].mets.manifest     # Optional AIP manifest.
 Created by TOMES Packager.
     |  [account_id].mets.xml          # Optional METS file with descriptive and/or preservation metadata.
 Created by TOMES Packager.

-In order to create the AIP, TOMES Packager requires the source data to be located in a "hot folder" - a folder with account files for one or more email accounts.
+In order to create the AIP, TOMES Packager requires the source data to be located in a *hot-folder*  that contains account files for one or more email accounts.

-A hot folder can have any root folder provided that the folder name does not contain whitespaces.
+A hot-folder can have any root folder provided that the folder name does not contain whitespaces.

+The internal structure of the hot-folder must be as follows:

     {root}/
     |  eaxs/                          # Each account subfolder contains any and all EAXS files for the account.